Batomorphi

-Batomorphi is a division of cartilaginous fishes, commonly known as rays; this taxon is also known as the superorder Batoidea, but the 5th edition of Fishes of the World classifies it as the division Batomorphi.
-They and their close relatives, the sharks, compose the subclass Elasmobranchii.
-Rays are the largest group of cartilaginous fishes, with well over 600 species in 26 families.
+Batomorphi is a division of cartilaginous fishes, commonly known as rays; this taxon is sometimes considered as the superorder Batoidea, but the 5th edition of Fishes of the World classifies it as the division Batomorphi.
+Batomorphi, along with the shark division Selachii, both compose the subclass Elasmobranchii.
+Rays are the most speciose of cartilaginous fishes groups, with well over 600 species in 26 families.
 Rays are distinguished by their flattened bodies, enlarged pectoral fins that are fused to the head, and gill slits that are placed on their ventral surfaces.

+Description

 Anatomy

-Batomorphs are flat-bodied, and, like sharks, are cartilaginous fish, meaning they have a boneless skeleton made of a tough, elastic cartilage.
-Most batomorphs have five ventral slot-like body openings called gill slits that lead from the gills, but the Hexatrygonidae have six.
-Batomorph gill slits lie under the pectoral fins on the underside, whereas a shark's are on the sides of the head.
-Most batomorphs have a flat, mantle-like body, with the exception of the guitarfishes and sawfishes, while most sharks have a spindle-shaped body.
-Many species of batomorph have developed their pectoral fins into broad flat wing-like appendages.
+Like sharks, Batomorphs are cartilaginous fish (Chondrichthyes), meaning they have a boneless skeleton made of a tough, elastic cartilage.
+Most batomorphs are dorsoventrally flattened, with a mantle-like body, though the guitarfishes and sawfishes are somewhat less flattened, while most sharks have a spindle-shaped body.
+Many species of batomorph have developed their pectoral fins into broad flat appendages often referred to as the wings.
 The anal fin is absent.
 The eyes and spiracles are located on top of the head.
+Bottom-dwelling batomorphs breathe by taking water in through the spiracles, rather than through the mouth as most fish do, and passing it outward through the gills, whose openings or gill slits lie under the pectoral fins on the underside, whereas a shark's are on the sides of the head.
+Most batomorphs have five ventral gill slits, but the Hexatrygonidae have six.

 Batomorphs have a ventrally located mouth and can considerably protrude their upper jaw (palatoquadrate cartilage) away from the cranium to capture prey.
 The jaws have euhyostylic type suspension, which relies completely on the hyomandibular cartilages for support.
-Bottom-dwelling batomorphs breathe by taking water in through the spiracles, rather than through the mouth as most fish do, and passing it outward through the gills.
+Most batomorphs have developed heavy, rounded teeth for crushing the shells of bottom-dwelling species, such as snails, clams, oysters, crustaceans, and some fish, depending on the species.
+Manta rays feed on plankton using dense gill rakers to capture them.